Madbrad200/AntiSpotifyPlaylistReportAbuse/README.md

 `python3 antispotifyreports.py`

 This may vary depending on your python version and installation (e.g you may need to write `python3.9` instead).

+Upon running the script, you will be asked to navigate to a URL in your browser.
+Following this, you will be redirected to your specified `redirect_uri` (I use `https://localhost/`).
+You must copy/paste this redirected URL into the terminal (it will have been appended with a code, e.g `https://localhost/?code....`).
+The script will then run indefinitely.